 English 9 students will read independently as well as assigned nonfiction prose, novels, short fiction, verse, Shakespeare, and selections from Homer’s Odyssey.
 Students will write approximately once a week in a variety of different styles, with particular attention to artistic description as well as the expository paragraph and then keyhole essay.
 Students will be introduced to the writing process.
 Students will speak informally and formally, at times from memory, at times with interpretive emotion.
 Grade 9 teachers give particular emphasis to the foundations of grammar, the gods and goddesses of Greek myth, poetry, and short fiction.
 A formal exam concludes the year.
 The journey begins here; say hello to Romeo and Juliet on the way.

 English 10 students will travel through the varied landscapes of both Literary Studies 10 and Composition 10.
 Students will read independently as well as assigned nonfiction, novels, short fiction, verse, and Shakespeare.
 10s will write often in a variety of different styles, with particular attention to the expository essay as well as the synthesis and journalism.
 Our juniors will also speak informally and formally, at times from memory, at times with interpretive emotion.
-Grade 10s will crush the Provincial Literacy exam in January, but the year climaxes with the four week genre studies unit, when students are reassigned into specialized classes to study such esoteric topics as the romance novel, Ian Fleming, debate, children’s literature, or photojournalism.
+Grade 10s will crush the Provincial Literacy exam in January, but the year climaxes with the four week genre studies unit in May, when students are reassigned into specialized classes to study such esoteric topics as the romance novel, Stephen King, David Sedaris, children’s literature, or photojournalism.

 AP English 11

-Students who choose English 12 spend less time studying poetry than do their Literature 12 cousins, and more time honing the rhetorical skills needed for post-secondary life.
+Students who choose English 12 (English Studies 12) spend less time studying poetry than do their Literature 12 cousins, and more time honing the rhetorical skills needed for post-secondary life.
 English 12 students will read independently as well as assigned nonfiction, novels, short fiction, verse, and Shakespeare.
 English 12 students will write approximately every two weeks in a variety of different styles.
 English 12 students will speak informally and formally, at times from memory, at times with interpretive emotion.